 Obviously, everyone’s tastes are different so taking my rankings of these months as a hard and fast rule isn’t the way to go.
 Instead, I’d take these rankings as groupings and recommendations.
 What I mean by groupings is that you should probably stay away from the bottom of the list, the middle months would be fine and the top 4 or 5 would all be excellent times to make this incredible trip.
 Of course, a trip to Japan and Tokyo Disney Resort during the worst month is still better than no trip at all and I know some people don’t have the flexibility to travel any month of the year.
 Having said that, we do think there is a gigantic benefit to traveling during the months at the top of this list relative to the lowest ranked.
 It’d be dumb to write this post if that wasn’t true and I try to keep the amount of dumb things I do to a minimum.

-I considered a few things when ranking when to travel to Tokyo Disney Resort – crowd levels, temperature, events most notably.
-We consulted this crowd calendar (and Google Translate) to help see what crowds are like during the whole year.
+There are a few factors I considered while ranking when to travel to Tokyo Disney Resort – crowd levels, temperature, events, etc. We consulted this crowd calendar (and Google Translate) to help see what crowds are like during the whole year.
 If you are looking for a crowd calendar then follow that link.
 In regards to crowds, visit Tokyo Disney Resort during weekdays regardless of what month you go.
 Both Tokyo Disneyland and DisneySea see much larger crowds on the weekends thanks to a large local presence.
 I’ll list a few reasons why the months land where they do as we go.
 Let’s get to it!

 Crowds and extreme heat put August at the very bottom of this list.
 Japan sees temperatures crawl into the 100’s during the summer months and has extreme humidity to go along with that.
-Both parks usually have summer events going which involve a lot of water being sprayed at guests(!) but those events don’t move the needle enough to pull August out of last place, as they are both in July, as well.
+Both parks usually have summer events going which involve a lot of water being sprayed at guests(!) but those events don’t move the needle enough to pull August out of last place.
 While not the busiest month overall, the heat moves August to last place.

 While the crowds are fairly low compared to some months, the heat is nearly unbearable and the summer events aren’t as intriguing as other months.
-If you have to do a summer trip, going in early July is a better option than August but be prepared to take lots of indoor breaks and for a disgusting amount of sweat (maybe that’s just me).
+If you have to do a summer trip, going in early July is a better option than August but be prepared to take lots of indoor breaks, to alleviate the puddles of sweat on you.
+Maybe that’s just me…

 I should say that there is a giant leap from the bottom three on this list to February and all of the other months.
 February has moderate crowds that aren’t low enough to offset the cold temperatures.
-Pixar Playtime is often going on in DisneySea.
+There aren’t any 2023 events going on, so it may be a little quieter.
 Whether you think February will be a good month to visit will largely depend on what you think of cold temperatures.
 There’s a decent chance that the high won’t be above 50 degrees (Fahrenheit) throughout the month.
 It sounds nice to me but I know others prefer it warmer.

 October is enticing thanks to the weather and Halloween festivities.
 Both Tokyo Disneyland and DisneySea celebrate Halloween with decorations, entertainment, ride overlays and merchandise.
 Along with that, temperatures are moderate (although it is typhoon season).
 In turn for the excellent Halloween entertainment, you have to deal with much higher crowd levels.
 If you like Halloween, visiting this month may be worth it.

 June has fairly low crowds but the temperature begins to rise and Tokyo is in the midst of rainy season.
-Tanabata Days (Japanese Star Festival) go on throughout the month at both parks and, while it’s a pretty small and short event, there are special menus, décor and other items to celebrate.
+Tanabata Days (Japanese Star Festival) go on throughout the month and have generally been celebrated at both parks (that may not happen in 2023), while it’s a pretty small and short event, there are special menus, décor and other items to celebrate.
 Really June is a great time to visit if you get lucky with the weather.
 With the weather being a wildcard, June ends up a little bit lower on the list.

 September takes all of October’s positives and with slightly smaller crowds.
-We do recommend the end of the month as that’s when Halloween and cooler temperatures are in full swing.
+We do recommend the end of the month as that’s when Halloween (September 15th in 2023) and cooler temperatures are in full swing.
 Crowds are slightly unpredictable but visiting during the weekdays in September should be a safe bet.

 April is mostly a beautiful month weather wise with low crowd levels.
 The one downside is that the first and last week of the month can be very crowded with spring break and then Golden Week (Japanese holiday) drawing extreme crowds.
 Both parks have Easter celebrations with shows and décor.
 There is also beautiful colors throughout with it being Sakura season in the early part of the month and spring time in full bloom the rest of April.
+In 2023, Tokyo Disney Resort’s 40th anniversary begins in the middle of the month.
 If you can avoid the busy weeks, April is a great month to visit.

 Many people would have a few months that I’ve already listed above this one.
 But, what can I say?
 I’m a sucker for really low crowd levels and January is the very best time to visit in that regard.
 Just stay away from the week after New Year’s and you’ll experience Tokyo Disney Resort at its emptiest.
 The thought of snow at the Disney Parks is intriguing to me but I can certainly understand people wanting to stay away from the coldest month of the year.
 Whatever you think of that will likely decide what to do in regards to visiting in January.